alpas/alpasdev/src/main/resources/docs/validation.md

         )
     }

-    // feel free to add any additional functions as per your need fun logSuccess() {
+    // feel free to add any additional methods and properties your need internal fun logSuccess() {
         call.logger.debug { "Validation was a success!" }
     }
 }

 ```

 </span>